Crypto Times Logo Black

 Ripple operates through an aggressive political strategy that invests heavily to influence government decisions regarding XRP cryptocurrency and XRP Ledger.
 Ripple dedicates approximately $1 million annually to lobbying activities from 2021 to 2023, thus becoming a prominent political force within the industry.

-Brad Garlinghouse Ceo Of Ripple
+Brad Garlinghouse CEO of Ripple

 The company maintains a defensive stance because its prolonged legal dispute with the SEC began in 2020.
 Ripple accelerated its regulatory shift strategy after July 2023, when a court ruled that XRP sales on public exchanges were not securities transactions and focused on gaining CFTC oversight instead of SEC oversight.